AGnias47/spotify-playlist-generator/README.md

 ## Planned improvements
 App is still in the early stages of development.
 Planned improvements include:
- * Allow user to pass in custom CSV, Playlist name, etc.
  * More tolerance for comparing found song against artist
  * Dash separated list as opposed to CSV
  * 100% coverage of functional testing